gmlewis/bible-codes/README.md

 This is an attempt to first reproduce the findings made in this very interesting book: https://www.amazon.com/gp/product/B09M83QHD5

-The Bible text and data is provided by this amazing website: https://livinggreeknt.org/
+The Hebrew and Greek Bible text and data is provided by this amazing website: https://livinggreeknt.org/

+The English Bible text has been proven by https://www.youtube.com/@TruthisChrist (and others) to be the perfect Word of God in the English language only in the King James Bible translation (which is in the public domain).
+The text file `kjv.txt` was provided by this repo: https://www.o-bible.com/

 ## Processing